[?] Subscribe To This Site

 The quiet courtyard and the main building

 There’s no one in sight.
 It’s almost like a scene from a historical Chinese movie.
+I half expected to be confronted by black-clad masked sword men leaping over the wall into the courtyard.

 Two fiery dragons ride the crest of the roof, glaring down fiercely.
 The wooden doors in the sidewalls leading to the inner quarters behind are closed.